 The nature of individual securities in the collateral pools allows for the use of weighted average maturity as an effective risk management measure.
 The UCRS Plans' investment guidelines for the investment of cash collateral in the separately managed collateral pools requires the weighted average maturity of the entire collateral pool to be less than 120 days.
-The maturity of securities issued by the U.S. government and asset-backed securities must be less than five years, corporate debt obligations must be less than two years and time deposits must be less than 190 days.
+The maturity of securities issued by the U.S. government and asset-backed securities must be less than five years, corporate debt obligations must be less than 190 days.

-The weighted average maturity expressed in days outstanding for fixed- or variable-income securities associated with the investment of cash collateral at June 30, 2023 and 2022, is shown below in Table 3.4:
+The weighted average maturity expressed in days outstanding for fixed- or variable-income securities associated with the investment of cash collateral at June 30, 2024 and 2023, is shown below in Table 3.4.